producing health

 On the other hand, the harder, more formal sciences—math, physics, computer science, statistics—seem to do the opposite.
 The more general your contribution, the more widely respected.
 The more general, the better.

-And this is why these sciences have been more successful.
-I think it’s probably safe to argue that generalizability is actually proportional to utility.
+In fact, it’s probably safe to argue that generalizability is actually proportional to utility.
 By definition, the more general a statement, the greater the number of specific facts it applies to.
-And it must be reasonable to say that the more specific facts a statement applies to the more useful.1
+And it’s reasonable that the more specific facts a statement applies to, the more useful.1

-But why this difference between the more formal sciences and biology?
-Maybe because the formal disciplines have the luxury of being formal.
+Maybe because physics/ math have the luxury of being formal.
 Medicine/ biology can’t entertain this luxury because life is messy.
-There is little time for theory and formality when you’re dealing with bags of meat and water.
+There’s little time for theory when you’re dealing with bags of meat and water.
+You have to be practical.

 There are examples in the history of biology/ medicine where generality has shown its utility there too, though.